IrisShaders/glsl-transformer/README.md

 ## Credit

-This repo is based on https://github.com/gabriele-tomassetti/antlr-mega-tutorial which is part of the nice [Java Setup section of the ANTLR Mega Tutorial](https://tomassetti.me/antlr-mega-tutorial/#java-setup).
+Credit for the basics goes to https://github.com/gabriele-tomassetti/antlr-mega-tutorial which is part of the nice [Java Setup section of the ANTLR Mega Tutorial](https://tomassetti.me/antlr-mega-tutorial/#java-setup).

 The files in `glslang-test` are from [glslang](https://github.com/KhronosGroup/glslang/tree/master/Test) which seems to be appropriately licensed that they can be used here.
-HLSL and other files have been removed.
+HLSL and other files have been removed since they aren't relevant to this project.

 ## Goals